Amelia White: Personal

 White was born on 16 February 1992.
 She was born and raised in Sydney before moving west to a cattle farm during her teenage years.
 In 2010, she was involved in a near-fatal head-on motor vehicle accident, where her car was hit by another car that was mistakenly on her side of the road.
 The accident left her with a broken left foot, broken left ankle, compound fractures of the tibia and fibula, shattered left and right knee caps, broken femur, broken hip, broken ribs, broken collarbone, broken wrist, nose and six vertebrae in her spine.
 She further had internal injuries, resulting in a damaged kidney, hematoma and extensive scarring.
 The injuries led to "a loss of movement and feeling in my left leg, knee, ankle and foot due to nerve damage, steel plates/pins and issues with tendons" and '"reduced range of motion and feeling in my right wrist, which also has some steel pins, reduced mobility in my right shoulder, as well as issues with my spine due to the broken vertebrae".
 The recovery was extensive, requiring multiple surgeries and rehabilitation.

 In 2018, she has completed a bachelor's degree in Law and a bachelor's degree in Criminology, graduating with Honours at University of New England.
-In 2020, she graduated with a Masters in Law specialising in International Space Law and in 2021, completed a Diploma of Legal Practice with a Distinction+ average.
-She now works in Germany as a corporate lawyer, specialising in M&A transactions across the Northern Hemisphere.
+In 2020, she graduated with a Masters in Law specialising in International Criminal Law and in 2021, completed a Diploma of Legal Practice with a Distinction+ average.
+In 2023, she started a second Masters in Law at the Frankfurt School of Finance and Management, specialising in Mergers and Acquisitions.
+She now works in Germany as a corporate lawyer, specialising in international M&A transactions.

 She holds dual citizenships with Australia and Germany and is fluent in both English and German.
 White also gained her student pilot's licence at the age of 15, intent on becoming a fighter pilot with the RAAF.
 This dream was cut short after a riding fall in 2008 left her in a coma with permanent brain damage, during which White says she lost her ability to do complex mathematical calculations and could no longer pursue her dream of flying full time, though she still flies recreationally.